Frequently Asked Questions

 Q: Game is really slow or not starting properly

 A: Big Bang Legends might not be able to run on your device properly.
-We support ios 8 devices and later as well as newer Android devices.
+We support iOS 8.0 devices and later as well as Android 4.3 and up.

 Q: Am I really learning particle physics?